 How do these protections work?
 They address the basic problem: the groundwater we use is vulnerable to contamination from what is put on the surface of the ground.
 Glacial deposits (soils from the top of bedrock to the surface) are largely permeable.
 “Permeable” means liquid and contaminants can and does soak through the soil from the surface to groundwater.
 Most groundwater wells are pulling water from the glacial deposits (68 percent).
 The remaining 32 percent pull water from within bedrock.
 But a significant amount of the bedrock found in Michigan is also permeable -- Karst bedrock particularly so.

 Many think Michigan, the Great Lakes State, has limitless abundant fresh water.
-But problems with groundwater has occurred in this state at many locations.
+But problems with groundwater have been identified at many locations in the state.
 Sometimes the issue is much more widespread than isolated locations.
-In Ottawa County groundwater has become impaired with wells pulling up salty water.
-There they have also observed a problem with the overall lowering of groundwater levels throughout the county.
+In Ottawa County, groundwater has become impaired with wells now pulling up salty water and the overall lowering of groundwater levels throughout the county.
 See the article Ottawa County groundwater has quality and quantity concerns.

 Not putting in safeguards could come at a high cost since groundwater is always at risk, and cleanup is very expensive, it is advised that communities take precautions with the tools available to them.

 Those in Michigan State University Extension that focus on land use provide various training programs on planning and zoning, which are available to be presented in your county.
 Contact your local land use educator for more information.